Tri-County celebrates Homecoming this week

 The Tri-County School District in Jamesport is celebrating Homecoming this week with a “Hollywood” theme.
-On Friday afternoon at 2 o’clock, the Mustang basketball teams, homecoming candidates, and cheerleaders will be introduced a pep rally.
-The cheerleaders will perform a dance, classes will perform various skits, with a game planned between the candidates.
+On Friday at 2 p.m., the Mustang basketball teams, homecoming candidates, and cheerleaders will be introduced at a pep rally.
+The cheerleaders will dance, classes will perform various skits, and a game is planned between the candidates.

-The Homecoming girls and boys varsity doubleheader with the Gilman City Hawks will start on Friday night at 6 o’clock.
+The Homecoming girls’ and boys’ varsity doubleheader with the Gilman City Hawks will start on Friday at 6 p.m.
 Coronation will follow.

 Homecoming candidates include seniors Cale Turner and Lexxus Blakely-Wright, juniors Jerod Carter and Page Flowers, sophomores Cole Whitman and Dani Critten, and freshmen Landon Schramn and Kamran Marrs.
 Basketball candidates are sophomore Tyler Ableidinger and freshman Bailey Neeley.

-The Homecoming Dance will be Saturday night from 7 to 10 o’clock, costing $5.00 for couples and $3.00 for singles.
+The Homecoming Dance will be Saturday night from 7 p.m. to 10 p.m., costing $5 for couples and $3 for singles.

-Each Tri-County High School and Middle School class chose a movie, and the movies will be utilized for ‘dress-up’ day purposes, in addition to pep rally skits, and Homecoming posters.
+Each Tri-County High School and Middle School class chose a movie, and these movies will be utilized for ‘dress-up’ day purposes, in addition to pep rally skits, and Homecoming posters.